OpenPecha/toolkit-v2/README.md

 **The Stand-off Text Annotation Model (STAM)** is a data model for stand-off text annotation, where all information related to a text is represented as annotations.

+## Quickstart
+To get started with the toolkit, we recommend following this [documentation](docs/getting-started.md).

 ## Project owner(s)

 <!-- Link to the repo owners' github profiles -->